 Business hours and weekend closures in the Middle East are different from those in the Western world.

 In Israel and Palestine, most Jewish businesses are closed on Friday afternoon and Saturday (Shabbat); Muslim businesses on Friday; Christian businesses on Sunday.
 Shabbat begins at sunset on Friday, when all public transport operated by Jews ceases until sunset on Saturday.

 In Jordan, government offices, banks and most businesses are closed on Friday and Saturday.

 In Muslim areas of the Middle East, working hours are reduced during the month of Ramadan.

-For cell phones, your service provider can advise about international roaming.
-Other options are to buy or rent a local SIM card, or rent a cell phone, on arrival in each country.
+For mobile phones, your service provider can advise about international roaming.
+Other options are to buy or rent a local SIM card, or rent a phone, on arrival in each country.

-If you take a cell phone, you will also need a charger (and a transformer if the charger cannot handle 220 volts).
+If you take a mobile phone, you will also need a charger (and a transformer if the charger cannot handle 220 volts).

 Make sure your passport will not expire until at least six months after you return home.
 You may also need a pre-arranged visa.
 Travel agents often arrange visas for group members, but here is a general guide: